videojs/generator-videojs-plugin/generators/app/templates/docs/_standards.md

 We want to support Bower users as well as following software best practices (i.e. not adding build artifacts to source control); so, the version bumping process is somewhat involved under the hood.
 It is kicked off using `npm version` and will have the following effects:

-1. The npm `"preversion"` script will run npm test.
+1. The npm `"preversion"` script will:
+  1. Verify that the project is a Git repository and that there are not unstaged/uncommitted changes.
+Either condition will cause the rest of the workflow to fail.
+  1. Run tests to enforce code quality _before_ allowing the version to be bumped.
-1. npm automatically bumps the `package.json` version.
+1. _npm automatically bumps the `package.json` version._
 1. The npm `"version"` script will run:
   1. `package.json` is staged, committed, and pushed.
 The effect of this is that the `package.json` change exists in the history of `master`.
-  1. The npm `"build"` script will run to compile the project.
+  1. Build assets, so that the new version number gets picked up.
   1. The `dist/` directory will be force-staged.
 Normally, it is ignored, but it needs to exist in the tag for Bower to install things properly.
 1. npm automatically commits and tags.
 This commit will contain only the `dist/` dir (the `package.json` bump is the parent commit).
 1. The npm `"postversion"` script will run:
   1. `master` is reset to the state of `origin/master`.
 This avoids `dist/` being added to `master`'s history - tagged commits will be children of commits on `master`.
-  1. `master` is pushed to `origin/gh-pages` allowing the `index.html` demo file to be hosted on GitHub Pages.
   1. Tags are pushed to `origin`.

 This process results in a `master` history that looks something like this: